Revealing Choice Bracketing: Results

-We then test BB-Mon in Decisions 1 and 3.
-Since Good $i$ in the first subdecision is a perfect substitute for Good $i$ in the second, logic familiar from comparative advantage requires that the subject first purchases the good in the subdecision where it has a lower opportunity cost.
-As a consequence, she must make at least one extreme allocation among the two subdecisions.
-For instance in Decision 1, it requires that either $x_{A}^{1,1}=\$0$ or $x_{B}^{1,2}=\$0$.
-Even fewer subjects are consistent with BB-Mon than with BB-WARP.
-In Risk and Social respectively, we find that 8\% and 12\% of subjects are within one error of passing BB-Mon in both decisions.
-Looking separately at Decisions 1 and 3, between 13\% - 17\% of subjects are within 1 error of passing BB-Mon, so economically significant bracketing-related dominance violations are the norm rather than the exception among our subjects.

 All told, the BB-WARP and BB-Mon tests provide evidence showing that 80\%-92\% of subjects are not broad bracketers.
-These rates of violations of broad bracketing are qualitatively similar but higher to those found by \citet{tversky1981framing} (73\%) and \citet{rabin2009narrow} (28\%-66\%), and very close to the structural estimates of the latter (89\%).
-In these prior experiments, each subdecision consisted of a pairwise choice, so failures of broad bracketing are detected only for a particular range of risk preferences.
-In contrast, there are many ways subjects with a wide range of risk preferences could fail to bracket broadly in our experiment.
+These rates of violations of broad bracketing are qualitatively similar to, but higher than, those found by \citet{tversky1981framing} (73\%) and \citet{rabin2009narrow} (28\%-66\%), and very close to the structural estimates of the latter (89\%).
+In these prior experiments, each part consisted of a pairwise choice, so failures to broadly bracket are detected only for a particular range of risk preferences.
+In contrast, there are many ways a subject could reveal their failure to bracket broadly in our experiments, which gives us more power to detect failures.

-While previous work only falsifies broad bracketing, our design allows us to test narrow bracketing as well.
-We test NB-WARP by comparing the allocation in each of the two subdecisions that appear multiple times.
-Specifically, D1.1, D3.2, and D5 are all the same, as are D1.2 and D4.
-NB-WARP requires that she makes the same choice in a given subdecision whenever it appears.

-Our tests find that NB-WARP does much better than either BB-WARP or BB-Mon.
+While previous work can only falsify broad bracketing, our design allows us to test narrow bracketing as well.
+We test NB-WARP by comparing the allocations in each of the two parts that appear in multiple decisions.
+Specifically, NB-WARP requires that a subject makes the same choice in D1.1, D3.2, and D5, and the same choice in D1.2 and D4.
+Far more subjects pass each NB-WARP test than either BB-WARP or BB-Mon.
 Between 75-77\% of subjects in Risk and 69-81\% of subjects in Social are within one error of passing each of the pairwise NB-WARP tests.
-If we jointly conduct all possible NB-WARP tests and allow for one error, 44\% and 53\% pass in Risk and Social respectively.\footnote{In contrast, randomly-generated choices have only a 0.4\% chance of being within one error of passing all NB-WARP tests.} While narrow bracketing does much better, some subjects are inconsistent with both NB-WARP and BB-WARP, even after allowing for one error.
-This could result from some other form of bracketing, such as partial-narrow, or simply noisy behavior.
+Allowing for one error, 44\% and 53\% of subjects pass all possible NB-WARP tests in Risk and Social, respectively.\footnote{In contrast, randomly-generated choices have only a 0.4\% chance of being within one error of passing all NB-WARP tests.}